The best games for Playstation 5

 Most of these are from protagonist Colt, who wakes up on Blackreef Island and finds himself stuck in a time loop.
 Colt soon finds out that he must kill eight visionaries on the same day before midnight to destroy the time loop.
 This may sound simple, but these pesky antagonists don’t stay in one place all day – and that’s where things get interesting.

-It’s up to you to explore the regions of Blackreef Island at different times of the day, gather information, gain access to new weapons and improve your skills to influence the visionaries.
+It’s up to you to explore the regions of Blackreef Island at different times of the day, gather information, gain access to new weapons and improve your to influence the visionaries.
 How do you kill two visionaries when they are both in different areas at the same time of day?
 In this exciting FPS you’ll also have to demonstrate your investigative abilities.

 The gunplay in particular feels very satisfying, and combined with the variety of abilities you’ll find new and creative ways to take out the increasingly aggressive islanders.